Skip to main content

 • You live in an LTE-only area and 5G is not relevant to your daily use

-• You're buying for a first phone for a young kid who won't care about OLED quality
+• You're buying a first phone for a young kid who won't care about OLED quality

 • Durability is your primary concern — the rounded edges handle drops slightly better